ethan0417/jsdc-2013-slide/index.md

 ## Easy to imeplement parallel download

-The `HTTP/1.1` specification suggests that browsers download **no more than two components** in parallel per hostname.
+The `HTTP/1.1` specification suggests that browsers download **no more than 2 components** in parallel per hostname.
 If you serve your images from `multiple hostnames`, you can get more than two downloads to occur in parallel.

 ## Easy to imeplement parallel download